 Later he added, “[Last year] we had a 40th Anniversary celebration in London which included a conference and a tree planting of 40 trees.”
 The entire event attracted 4-500 attendees, both Pagan and non-Pagan alike.

-So where’s the problem?
-While the Commission did acknowledge the Federation’s positive public work, the application seems to have gotten stuck in a quagmire of religious semantics.
-In the Charities Act of 2006 and UK Charity law, “religion” is defined as such:
+Where’s the problem?
+While the commission did acknowledge the federation’s positive public work, the application seems to have gotten stuck in a quagmire of religious semantics.
+In the Charities Act of 2006 and U.K. charity law, “religion” is defined as such:

 The intention of the legislation was to make clear that religions that involve belief in more than one god and those that do not involve a belief in a god are included within the meaning of religion derived from existing case law. ) (The Advancement of Religion for Public Benefit, Section C1)